Regret-Based Federated Causal Discovery with Unknown Interventions

-Note that, unlike other methods assuming known interventions \cite{Hauser_2012, Yang_2018}, we do not have access to the intervention targets across clients, since it could imply a privacy requirement violation, nor are we inferring the intervention targets \cite{Jaber_2020, Li_2023}.
+Note that, unlike other methods assuming known interventions \cite{Hauser_2012, Yang_2018}, we do not have access to the intervention targets across clients, since it could imply a privacy violation, nor are we inferring the intervention targets \cite{Jaber_2020, Li_2023}.

-\paragraph{Greedy Equivalence Search.} Among the different approaches for causal discovery, score-based methods estimate a graph $\hat{G}$ that maximizes a given scoring criterion $S(H, \mathbb{D})$ over a dataset $\mathbb{D}$:
+\paragraph{Greedy Equivalence Search.} Among the different approaches to causal discovery, score-based methods estimate a graph $\hat{G}$ that maximizes a given scoring criterion $L(H, \mathbb{D})$ over a dataset $\mathbb{D}$:

-where the search is performed over the space of all the possible CPDAGs $\mathbb{G}$.
-A popular score-based method is the Greedy Equivalence Search (GES) \citep{Chickering_2003}, which performs a greedy search over the space of the Markov Equivalence Classes (MEC) of DAGs, i.e., a CPDAG.
+where the search is performed over the space of all the possible CPDAGs, $\mathcal{C}(\mathbb{G})$.
+A popular score-based method is Greedy Equivalence Search (GES) \citep{Chickering_2003}, which performs a greedy search over the space of the MEC of DAGs.
 GES consists of two phases: a forward phase, where edges are added to the graph to maximize the score, and a backward phase, where edges are removed to further improve the score.
-The algorithm is guaranteed to return the correct equivalence class for $n \rightarrow \infty$ samples under the assumption of causal sufficiency, faithfulness, and in the presence of a consistent and decomposable scoring criterion~\citep{Chickering_2003}:
+The algorithm is guaranteed to return the correct MEC and CPDAG for $n \rightarrow \infty$ samples under the assumption of causal sufficiency, faithfulness, and in the presence of a consistent and decomposable scoring criterion~\citep{Chickering_2003}:

-The Bayesian Information Criterion (BIC) is an example of a consistent and decomposable scoring criterion.
-On a practical level, undirected edges are accounted for in both possible directions of the arc; this will be key in the computation of the regret score of our method.
+The Bayesian Information Criterion (BIC) is an example of a consistent and decomposable scoring criterion~\cite{Schwarz_1978}.
+On a practical level, GES score is computed accounting for both possible directions of an undirected edge; this will be key in the computation of the regret score of our method.